acgetchell/mundus-atrox/src/journals/ninth.md

 1. *Viker* is going to heal *Tasbros* for 13 damage and everyone gets 5 HP of healing.
 She takes a guy out.
 2. *Benjamin* shoots an archer for a critical hit and kills him.
 He takes aim and misses a shot at another guy.
 3. *Calmul* shoots at the remaining 3 guys by the central pit and misses.
-4. *Tysnera* casts magic missile on those 3 guys and hits them for 8 damage.
+4. *Tysnera* casts Magic Missile on those 3 guys and hits them for 8 damage.
 5. *Wulrif* Eldritch Blasts one of the guys and kills him.
 6. *CoralKing* uses 3 attacks on a guy and hits all 3 for 32 damage.
 So, he pulverized him in front of his friends.
 7. The wizard disappears!!!